 Researchers at the Australian Institute for Bioengineering and Nanotechnology (AIBN) have won vital funding to improve personalised healthcare, develop new energy solutions, and unearth cleaner mining technologies – all in tandem with local industry partners.

-Dr Ping Chen, Dr Md Masud Rana, Dr Veronica Martinez, and Dr Denys Villa Gomes will share in almost $1.2 million under the latest Advance Queensland Industry Research Fellowships (AQIRF) round, strengthening their existing links with local businesses and accelerating their crucial work.
+Dr Ping Chen, Dr Md Masud Rana, Dr Veronica Martinez, Dr Denys Villa Gomes, and Dr Jiayong Tang will share in almost $1.4 million under the latest Advance Queensland Industry Research Fellowships (AQIRF) round, strengthening their existing links with local businesses and accelerating their crucial work.

-The four successful projects – which span precision healthcare, nanomaterials, and the bioeconomy – each involve at least one Queensland-based industry or end-user organisation, with the aim of continuing the transformation of the state’s economy.
+The five successful projects – which span precision healthcare, energy, nanomaterials, and the bioeconomy – each involve at least one Queensland-based industry or end-user organisation, with the aim of continuing the transformation of the state’s economy.

 AIBN director Alan Rowan hailed the promise of each project, noting that the AQIRF scheme aligned neatly with the wider ethos of the institute: enabling science and industry to work together for the betterment of society.